icshwi/mch_config/README.md

 We use the expect to configure the MCH within four steps.
 Please look at [How to use expect commands](expect/README.md).
 Expect scripts already know the following the TFTP directory structure and its corresponding files as well.

+### How to run the configuration tool (WIP)

+We'd like to offer an easy to use GUI for the configuration tool, but more work is still needed to achieve this aim.

+Meanwhile, there's a wrapper script written in Bash that any user can use in order to run in a easy way the configuration of the MCH.
+More information can be found inside the *expect* folder.

 ### Current TFTP Server Configuration at ESS

 ```